How to Get Cheap Car Insurance with Bad Credit

 1. Move to a state where bad credit doesn’t affect car insurance

-Three states — California, Hawaii and Massachusetts — don’t let car insurance companies consider credit scores when setting insurance premiums.
+Some states — including California, Hawaii, Michigan, New Jersey, and Massachusetts — don’t let car insurance companies consider credit scores when setting insurance premiums.
 If your employment is flexible, or if you just want a fresh start, it may be worth moving so you can save $3,000 or more on your car insurance.

-If you’re paying off a car loan on a pretty new or nice car, maybe it’s time to trade it in for a hooptie.
-We know it doesn’t feel right — it’s hard to announce to the world, “Yeah, this is the best car I can afford.”
-But driving a beater car has its advantages, as long as you’re not constantly breaking down.
+If you’re paying off a car loan on a pretty new or nice car, maybe it’s time to trade it in and get something cheaper or more basic.
+We know it doesn’t feel right — it’s hard to announce to the world that a less-than-luxury vehicle is the best you can afford.
+But driving a cheap car has its advantages, as long as you’re not constantly breaking down.
 One, you won’t have those big car payments anymore (and you can focus on paying off your credit cards instead).
-Two, you may be able to drop collision/comprehensive coverage, which reduces the cost of bad-credit car insurance.
+Two, you may be able to drop collision and comprehensive coverage, which can significantly reduce the cost of bad credit car insurance.

-To find cheap car insurance when you don’t have great credit, you have to get as many quotes as you can.
-The quickest and easiest way to do that is on compare.com, where you can get multiple quotes in minutes.
-Some people wonder, “Does shopping for insurance will affect your credit score, and the answer is no!
+To find cheap car insurance when you don’t have great credit, it helps to get as many quotes as you can.
+The quickest and easiest way to do that is on Compare.com, where you can get dozens of quotes in minutes.
+You may wonder if shopping for insurance will affect your credit score, and the answer is no!
 While it’s true that a hard credit inquiry or “hard pull” can have a negative effect on your credit score, insurance companies do a “soft pull” on your credit history, so your score won’t be affected when you’re getting quotes and shopping around.

 Even after you’ve found the cheapest car insurance, keep comparing quotes every year.
-As you pay off debt and your credit score rises, car insurers will keep competing to offer you the lowest premiums.
+As you pay off debt and your credit score rises, car insurers will keep competing to offer you lower premiums.

-4. Seek out insurers that offer cheap car insurance with bad credit.
+4. Look into companies that offer cheap car insurance for drivers with bad credit.

 Look, you’re not the only driver out there with a less-than-perfect credit score.
-There are many, many insurance companies that specialize in cheap car insurance for people without great credit, such as Direct General and Good2Go.
+There are many, many insurance companies that specialize in cheap car insurance for people with bad credit, such as Direct General and Good2Go.
 Or better yet, find a carrier that doesn’t use credit at all, like First Chicago.

 5. Explain the circumstances to your insurer

 Even in the cold, corporate world of car insurance, you may be able to find a little sympathy.
 Many insurance companies, for example, say that if your credit has suffered because of an extraordinary life event your premium may be reconsidered.
-Examples of an extraordinary life event include natural disasters (like Hurricanes Irma or Maria), divorce, the death of a family member or losing your job.
+Examples of an extraordinary life event include natural disasters (like hurricanes or wildfires), divorce, the death of a family member, or losing your job.

 6. Take a really close look at your credit report